-In April 2017, Senate Bill 4 (SB4) was passed by the Texas House of Representatives.
+In May 2017, Senate Bill 4 (SB4) became a law.
 The bill aims to prevent local governments, police, and university campus police the ability to refuse to cooperate with federal authorities on immigration enforcement.
 Also, if law enforcement refuses to cooperate with federal officials, it would make the law enforcement guilty of a misdemeanor.
 This would fly in the face of many “sanctuary cities” in Texas and could lead to more deportations.

 (Read the text of SB4 here.)